Duet3D/CNC-Pendant-Firmware/README.md

 # CNC-Pendant-Firmware

 This is firmware to run on an Arduino Pro Micro (preferred) or Arduino Nano to interface a popular style of wired CNC pendant to the PanelDue port of Duet electronics.
 Build it using Arduino IDE.

+The code on the master branch send commands with checksums to RRF, suitable for older versions RRF.
+If you use the PanelDue pass-through facility then you need to use an older version of PanelDueFirmware that uses checksums, because it does not recognise CRCs from PanelDue.

+The code on the crc16 sends commands with CRC to RRF with a CRC instead.
+This works with newer versions of RRF and provides better integrity protection.
+If the PanelDue pass-through facility is used, it accepts either CRCs or checksums from PanelDue.

 For a full guide to building the pendant, see [the Duet3D wiki here](https://docs.duet3d.com/en/User_manual/Connecting_hardware/IO_CNC_Pendant).